geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part8.md

 - operating systems
 - compilers
 - distributed computing frameworks
-- and apps using all of the above (both at MSFT and prior)
+- and apps using all of the above (both at Microsoft and prior)

 >I have no doubt that their diverse backgrounds contributed to their willingness to question, as well as to their epiphany for the journaled microservices architecture.